 It’s really neat to watch the color transform as you pour the lemon juice into the violet tea.
 It’s a neat little feat of chemistry as the pink curls around the jar.

 How to Make Violet Jelly

 The process is pretty straightforward, but the order of operations is important.
-I’m using regular powdered pectin, which is pretty standard and is made by many brands, but this happens to be a box of Sure-Jell (Mrs. Wages and Ball Canning also make powdered pectin).
+I’m using regular powdered pectin, which is pretty standard and is made by many brands, but this happens to be a box of Sure-Jell, but Mrs. Wages and Ball Canning also make equivalent powdered pectin.

 With powdered pectin, you cannot add the sugar at the beginning.
 If you do, the jelly won’t jel.
 (Liquid pectin is just the opposite, and is added at the end.)

 Strain the flowers out of the violet tea and pour it into a deep saucepan.
 Add the powdered pectin (and lemon juice if you didn’t already).
 Bring the mixture to a hard boil for 1 minute, then add the sugar.

 (Note: The color will change even further when you add the powdered pectin, as it also contains some citric acid.)

 Return the mixture to a boil for 1 minute, before ladling into jelly jars leaving 1/4 inch headspace.